SAFC injury news: Simms, Ballard, Cirkin Huggins, Stewart and Michut latest

-Sunderland AFC injury news: Dennis Cirkin, Ellis Simms, Luke O'Nien, Bailey Wright, Ross Stewart and Edouard Michut latest
+Sunderland AFC injury news: Abdoullah Ba, Dennis Cirkin, Ellis Simms, Luke O'Nien, Bailey Wright, Ross Stewart and Edouard Michut latest

 Sunderland face Preston in the Championship this weekend – but what is the latest injury and suspension news?